Microsoft Sharepoint Connector#

 Prerequisites#

-To configure permissions, two things are required:
+To configure permissions, three things are required:

 • Users must be logged into Squirro with the same Microsoft account that is used to access the Microsoft SharePoint data.
 In other words, the SSO used by Squirro must be the same organizational Microsoft Azure account as the SSO used by Microsoft SharePoint.